TheresaLui/SelfHelpContent_v2/articles/problemscopingques.media/problemscopingques-media-amp-common.md

             "required": true,
             "useAsAdditionalDetails": true,
             "hints": [{
                 "text": "Provide details about the scneario and issues that you ran into with the player.
-Be sure to note if this worked previously and suddenly stopped working, and if possible provide a URL to a hosted test player that demonstrates or reproduces your issue (example - use stackblitz.com to reproduce the issue and include link here)"
+Be sure to note if this worked previously and suddenly stopped working, and if possible provide a URL to a hosted test player that demonstrates or reproduces your issue (for example use stackblitz.com to reproduce the issue and include link here)"
             }]
         },
          {